-All electrical and electronic equipment must be disposed of separately from general household waste using the sites designated by local authorities.
+All electrical and electronic products should be disposed of separately from the municipal waste stream via designated collection facilities appointed by the government or the local authorities.

-If a product displays this symbol of a crossed-out rubbish bin, the product is subject to European Directive 2002/96/EC.

-The appropriate disposal and separate collection of used equipment serve to prevent potential harm to the environment and to health.
-They are a precondition for the re-use and recycling of used electrical and electronic equipment.
+This crossed-out wheeled bin symbol on the product means the product is covered by the European Directive 2012/19/EU.
+The correct disposal and separate collection of your old appliance will help prevent potential negative consequences for the environment and human health.
+It is a precondition for reuse and recycling of used electrical and electronic equipment.

-For further information on disposing of your used equipment, please contact your local authority or your refuse collection service.
+For more detailed information about disposal of your old appliance, please contact your local council refuse centre or the original supplier of the product.